Robyn Davidson: Nomads

 She has studied different forms of the nomad lifestyle — including those in Australia, India, and Tibet — for a book and a documentary series.
 Her writing on nomads is based mainly on personal experience, and she brings many of her thoughts together in No Fixed Address, her contribution to the Quarterly Essay series.
-Sullivan writes about this work:
+Sullivan wrote about that work:

 One of the questions we need to ask, if we are to have a future, she says, is "Where did we cause less damage to ourselves, to our environment, and to our animal kin?"
 One answer is: when we were nomadic.
 "It is when we settled that we became strangers in a strange land, and wandering took on the quality of banishment," she writes, and then later adds: "I shall probably be accused of romanticism".

+Awards

+Davidson was awarded the Medal of the Order of Australia (OAM) in the King's Birthday Honours List in June 2024.

-References in popular culture
+In popular culture

 Davidson is the subject of a song written by Irish folk singer and songwriter Mick Hanly.
 The song, "Crusader", was recorded by Mary Black on her 1983 self-titled album.

-The film Tracks is based on Robyn Davidson's memoir of the same name.